 - Player-centric product design: We design our products with our players in mind, including territory-specific control mechanisms to ensure players are over the legal age in territory and a range of tools to help control gambling.
 These tools include deposit limits, session reminders, self-exclusions and cool-off periods.
 Quarterly communications to players on responsible gambling tools were rolled out globally in 2019.
 New UK players also receive responsible gambling communications within 24 hours of joining, with additional interactions if their risk profile changes.
 In our latest responsible gambling survey, 96% of players said it was easy to find and use the tools.

-- Responsible marketing: We’re committed to ensuring that we, and our affiliates, advertise and market activities in a fair, transparent and responsible way, in accordance with relevant legislation and regulations, and adhering to best practice standards including the Gambling Industry Code for Socially Responsible Advertising.
-As a member of the Betting and Gaming Counsel ExCOM, we are active in various working groups, committing to raising standards across the industry.
+- Responsible marketing: In accordance with our policies and procedures we’re committed to ensuring that marketing and advertising is conducted in a fair, transparent and responsible way, complying with relevant legislation and regulations, and adhering to best practice standards including the Gambling Industry Code for Socially Responsible Advertising.
 In order to ensure marketing campaigns are responsibly positioned, accurate and not misleading, our legal team and the marketing compliance team get involved early on with large-scale marketing initiatives and projects to ensure relevant training, standards and guidance are captured and adhered to from the outset.
 Marketing campaigns are also signed off by the legal team or marketing compliance team, who provide relevant significant conditions and guidance on suitable content and appropriate substantiation requirements to accompany the marketing claims.
 We ensure advertisements only target people over the legal age for gambling, display the 18+ logo and are designed to not be of particular appeal to children, young people or vulnerable people.
+TV and radio advertising campaigns are cleared by relevant third-party regulators prior to broadcast, such as Clearcast in the UK and Autocontrol in Spain.
 Technical solutions for the verification of customer age are also in place and verification is ensured before direct marketing is sent.
-Compliance with our responsible marketing policy and guidelines is monitored by an in-house QA team and as part of the Marketing Compliance role.
+Compliance with our responsible marketing policy and guidelines is monitored by an in-house QA team (the Player Experience Team) and as part of the Marketing Compliance role.
+We have been recently assessed by Gamcare and gained their Level 2 Safer Gambling Standard, which included a independent review of marketing processes and activities.
+All marketing personnel receive annual training from the Group’s legal team and participate in the Group’s Marketing Academy, which comprises a series of training modules including one on responsible marketing.

 - Management procedures: We have a robust framework of procedures and processes in place to identify, manage and respond to suspected problem gambling.
 These are based on the five “I”s.